CS2401-Fall2021/project-lab-part-2/README.md

 * Randomly decide if the room has treasure (Should be a 1/10 chance)
 * Randomly decide if the room is lockec (Should be a 1/2 chance)
 * Randomly determine which keys are in that room.
 For each key possible, it should be a 1/10 chance that it is in that room.
 * Randomly determine if it has a left room (3/4 chance) and a right room (3/4 chance).
+This should become zero if it's distance from the head is equal to maxDepth.

-## Update main() to do the followingL: 10 pts
+## Update main() to do the following: 10 pts
-* Create a boolean[] of lenght numKeys to represent foundKeys
+* Create a boolean[] of length numKeys to represent foundKeys
-* Call generateRandomTreeGame(int numkeys, int maxDepth)
+* Call generateRandomTreeGame(int numkeys, int maxDepth). maxDepth must be at least 4
 * Print the Room generateRandomTreeGame returns.